-What is a lean hog option?
+What is a Lean Hog Option?

 The put option market and the call option market are separate markets.
 They are not opposite sides of the same market.
-So you can buy or sell puts and you can buy or sell calls.
+You can buy or sell puts and you can buy or sell calls.
 The seller of an option (either put or call) is an option writer.
 As a hog producer, you are most likely to be an option buyer, but in some situations you might also consider selling (writing) an option.

 Like insurance, the cost of buying an option is the premium.
 This is paid up-front and is the cost of the option transaction - except for commission costs.
 It is also the maximum loss that an option buyer can experience.
 There are no margin deposits or margin calls for buying an option - unless an option is exercised and a futures contract is bought or sold.

 The exposure for an option writer (or seller) is quite different than for an option buyer.
 The option writer receives the premium paid by the buyer in the initial transaction (similar to insurance).
 But, since the option writer is guaranteeing the option buyer the right to buy or sell a futures contract at a specified price, the loss potential is unlimited.
 As a result, margin deposits are required for writers of options.

 The premium value for a specific lean hog option is determined in the options market by the interaction of buyers and sellers.
 It will be influenced primarily by three factors: the strike price in relation to the price of the underlying futures contract, the volatility of the market, and the time remaining before the option expires.
 A thorough discussion of options premiums is given in Information File A2-66, Crop Price Options Basics.

 Table 1 shows strike prices and premiums for put and call options for a lean hog futures contract.